Project Report · CS-503, EPFL, 2026

 We train on the BONES dataset (full 127k clips).
 All quantitative results in this section use the BONES Repetition Text-to-Motion split (6,539 testcases), with held-out captions.
 We run stages 2-5 of the Kimodo benchmark pipeline (token decoding, motion synthesis, TMR text-encoder embedding, R-Precision and FID computation, and foot-skate scoring), so that all systems are evaluated by exactly the same downstream code.
 Latency is measured end-to-end on a single A100 80 GB GPU at fp32, batch size 1, 200-frame clip, averaged over 50 runs with 10 warm-ups.

 Table 1 reports the headline comparison on the Repetition Text-to-Motion split.
-Our 9L single-VQ system reaches R@3 = 58.66 on the Overview split, a 10× latency reduction over Kimodo (413 ms vs. 4280 ms per clip) and roughly 20× fewer effective parameters (395 M vs. 8.3 B).
-We accept a quality deficit on this generic-text benchmark, driven by a much narrower training vocabulary (walk-and-jog subset for our baseline ablations; full BONES for the headline system) and by a single autoregressive pass per clip instead of 100 denoising steps.
-The foot-skate gap reflects the codec ceiling on frame-level discrete codecs; a Kimodo-style foot-contact re-projection step would close most of this gap and is left to future work.
+Our system reaches R@3 = 58.66 on the Overview split, at 10× lower latency than Kimodo (413 ms vs. 4280 ms per clip) and 20× fewer effective parameters (395 M vs. 8.3 B).
+We accept a quality deficit on this generic-text benchmark, driven by a narrower training vocabulary and by a single autoregressive pass per clip instead of 100 denoising steps.
+The foot-skate gap reflects the ceiling of the frame-level discrete VQ-VAE; a Kimodo-style foot-contact re-projection step would close most of this gap and is left to future work.

 | Model | Params (M) | Latency (ms/clip) ↓ | R@3 ↑ | FID ↓ | Skate ↓ | Cont ↑ |